Fieldtrip to the Ashmolean: Experiencing the Material Culture of the Past

-We were introduced to a variety of Egyptian artefacts, such as a Nubian temple covered in beautiful reliefs.
+We were introduced with their explanation and a variety of Egyptian artefacts, such as a Nubian temple covered in beautiful reliefs.
 Among these was a mesmerizing was a blue coloured type of pottery from the times of Akhenaten’s father, Amenhotep the third.
 We could also see the connections between nature and the artwork of the time, the Amarna period, shown by beautiful floor frescos of scenes filled with life.

 In the second part of the fieldtrip, we were introduced to ancient Aegean art and artefacts, as well as remains from Cyprus, Crete, the Levant and Mesopotamia.
 We learned more about the Sumerian king list, the epic of Gilgamesh, and the discovery of ancient Troy.
 Throughout the tour we were consistently encouraged to engage with questions about archaeology and the ancient world – this was the part which many of us enjoyed the most.
 We were asked to question whether some practices in archaeology are justifiable.
 We discussed these ideas in relation to specific sites; for example, we learned about the destruction of much of late archaeology which covered the ancient city of Troy.

 We were challenged and learned from each other, such as giving suggestions as to how certain types of pottery could have been used, and for what purpose it could have been created.
 We really enjoyed the chance to examine a grave, including a skeleton and grave-goods, where we had to think about who the buried person could have been, the status the person might have held, and the function of the presented grave goods.

 We were also challenged to think when it came to a number of Cycladic figurines, showing women in a certain position.
 All of the present women immediately had a suggestion for its meaning.
 But, the opinions of the men showed different explanations.
 Overall, it was a very exciting and eye-opening experience.
 I don’t remember being this excited since I discovered MaidThis Denver company.
 It showed that some artefacts do offer a great variety of explanations and that a simple truth cannot always be found when the past has taken most of the evidence.